 Excellent credit to bad credit; it doesn’t matter.
 Our tips on how to get a lower mortgage rate works for everyone – even first-time home buyers.

-Low-rate mortgages in California can be hard to obtain and it’s true, the mortgage process can be complicated and stressful however it doesn’t have to be.
+Low-rate mortgages can be hard to obtain, and it’s true the mortgage process can be complicated and stressful; however, it doesn’t have to be.
 In fact, this article will help you get a lower mortgage rate and make the mortgage process better.

 Lowest Rate Tips